 Associate Vice President, Development

-Becca leads teams that work on cancer initiatives, ophthalmology, orthopaedics and sports medicine, the Institute for Protein Design (IPD), the Institute for Health Metrics and Evaluation (IHME), basic sciences, and corporate and foundation relations.
-She serves as the lead for UW Medicine principal gifts and as the liaison with UW central advancement’s principal gifts team.
+Becca leads teams that work on cancer initiatives, the Institute for Protein Design (IPD), the Institute for Health Metrics and Evaluation (IHME), basic sciences, ophthalmology, orthopaedics and sports medicine, education and alumni relations and international initiatives, as well as corporate and foundation relations.
+She is also responsible for UW Medicine’s principal gifts program and is the liaison with UW central advancement’s principal gifts team.

 Becca brings 26 years of development experience to UW Medicine.
 She started her career at her alma mater, Dickinson College, where she held positions in prospect research and annual giving.
 In 1995, she joined Duke University’s development team where she led the reunion giving program.
 Becca and her husband, Kji, moved to Seattle in 1999, where she served as the director of individual giving for the Seattle Symphony.
 In 2001, she was promoted to serve as development director and completed the $159 million campaign to build Benaroya Hall.
 Becca joined Swedish Medical Center in 2004 and helped lead their $130 million campaign as the vice president of development.
 The campaign for Swedish was the first major campaign in the medical center’s history.
 After 10 years at Swedish, Becca joined UW Medicine in 2014.